18F/18f.gsa.gov/_posts/2019-11-07-barriers-to-governments-adoption-of-user-centered-design-and-how-to-address-them.md

 This is a counterintuitive truism: government agencies aren't always incentivized to work towards cost savings.
 Indeed, many agencies will see their future funding slashed if they spend significantly less money than they've been allocated.

-As a result, risk-mitigation techniques like design research can get deprioritized.
+As a result, risk-mitigation techniques like design research can get de-prioritized.
 Design research presents a wealth of benefits—like helping us create simpler, more beautiful, more usable products and services.
 It can be difficult to measure these things, especially in dollars.
 What's the dollar value of more usable government services (and